Trading T gates for dirty qubits in state preparation and unitary synthesis: Conclusion

-\textbf{Conclusion} -- We have shown that arbitrary quantum states with $N$ coefficients, or unitaries with $KN$ values specified by classical data may be synthesized with a $\textsc{T}$ gate complexity that is an optimal $\tilde{\mathcal{O}}(\sqrt{N})$ reduction over prior art.
-As these subroutines are ubiquitous in many quantum algorithms we this result to be of widely applicable.
-Moreover, we expect our approach to be practical due to its almost exclusive usage of dirty qubits, which are typically abundant in larger quantum algorithms.
-Though our results are asymptotically optimal, constant factor and logarithmic improvements in costs could still be possible.
+We have shown that arbitrary quantum states with $N$ coefficients, or unitaries with $KN$ values specified by classical data may be synthesized with a $\textsc{T}$ gate complexity that is an optimal $\tilde{\mathcal{O}}(\sqrt{N})$ reduction over prior art.
+As these subroutines are ubiquitous in many quantum algorithms we expect this result to be widely applicable.

+We also expect our approach to be practical due to its almost exclusive usage of dirty qubits, which are typically abundant in larger quantum algorithms.
+Though our results are asymptotically optimal, constant factor and logarithmic improvements in costs could still be possible through careful optimization~\cite{Matteo2020QRAMresources,Kliuchnikov2022Spacetime}.
 For instance, our approach can be modified to use only $\mathcal{O}(1)$ additional clean qubits, but this increases the $\textsc{T}$ count by a logarithmic factor.
-As more limited trade-offs between $\textsc{T}$ gates and ancillary qubits are observed in other quantum circuits, such as for addition~\cite{Gidney2017halving} or $\textsc{And}$, a major open question highly relevant to implementation in nearer-term quantum computers, is whether such a property could be generic for many other quantum circuits and algorithms.
+As more limited trade-offs between $\textsc{T}$ gates and ancillary qubits are observed in other quantum circuits, such as for addition~\cite{Gidney2018Addition} or $\textsc{And}$~\cite{Barenco1995gates}, a major open question highly relevant to implementation in nearer-term quantum computers, is whether such a property could be generic for many other quantum circuits and algorithms.